justinhuynh/space-tacos/README.md

 *Pro Tip*: The latter is the most common and is what I will use for all the examples in this clinic.
 However, be aware that occassionally you may use another library that also uses the `$` namespace and therefore run into conflicts, at which point you should refer to the jQuery [documentation on this topic](http://learn.jquery.com/using-jquery-core/avoid-conflicts-other-libraries/).
 It's highly unlikely you will need to handle this while you are working on your projects here, but I wanted to expose you to the concept.

-jQuery lets you grab elements from the page using their CSS selectors, which makes it easy to use the Web Dev tools to find the best way to grab what you want.
+jQuery lets you grab elements from the page using their CSS selectors (or elements), which makes it easy to use the Web Dev tools to find the best way to grab what you want.

 ### Getting an element by ID